futurewei-cloud/chogori-platform/docs/K23SI-Detailed-States.md

 | T1.8 Wait for ready           | Local T1(InProgress)TR persisted&not last persistence | NoChange T1.8(CommitWait)| T1                   | None                                                    |
 | T1.8 Wait for ready           | last persistence notification local or remote |T1.8(CommitWait) ->T1.9(CommitPIP)| T1                   | To persist TR in state T2(Committed) state into WAL     |
 <br/>

+## 3. 5 Optimization cases in K2-3SI and its impact on Transaction Record States and transitiion - Non-Distributed transaction

+For non-distribued transaction (where there is only one partition is involved), the final write operation (the last operation for a multiple step transaction or only write operation for a single step transaction) will be combined with commit request (in happen commit case).

 <br/>